Conducktor-AI/Conducktor/SECURITY.md

 ### 1. DO NOT Create a Public Issue

 Please **do not** create a public GitHub issue for security vulnerabilities.
-This helps protect Conducktr users from exploitation.
+This helps protect Conducktor users from exploitation.

 ### 2. Report via Email

-Send your vulnerability report to: **security@conducktr.com**
+Send your vulnerability report to: **security@conducktor.com**

 Include the following information:
 - Description of the vulnerability